phalcon-orphanage/docs/en/reference/controllers.rst

     }

-Learn more about the request environment in its documentation article.
+Learn more about the request environment in its `documentation article <request.html>`_.

 Session Data
 ------------
 Sessions help us to maintain persistent data between requests.
-You could access a Phalcon_Session_Namespace	from any controller to encapsulate data that should be persistent.
+You could access a `Phalcon_Session_Namespace <../api/Phalcon_Session_Namespace.html>`_	from any controller to encapsulate data that should be persistent.

 .. code-block:: php